Includeable minimal operating system for C++

 It's even more difficult to imagine a javascript programmer I'd trust more than any C++ compiler.

-• PittleyDunkin 10 months ago
+• PittleyDunkin a year ago

 How is that relevant?
 Who is suggesting replacing c++ with javascript?

-• inetknght 10 months ago
+• inetknght a year ago

 It's as relevant as someone suggesting replacing C++ with rust.
 They're both great languages, and one just happens to be memory unsafe.
 In C++ vs javascript, they're both great languages but one just happens to be type unsafe.
 Regardless, each language has its own target purposes.
 That's how it's relevant.